 To get to Nambung waterfall, you'll want to take a bike from Kuta Lombok.
 It takes a bit over an hour to reach it, however, you'll pass many of the best beaches around Kuta Lombok on the way, so for this reason, it's worth a day trip.

 Bonus Number 2 *If* You Can Find it - Tiu Sekeper Waterfall

 For the super adventurous, I've got a challenge for you in the form of a secret, hidden waterfall deep in the Rinjani jungle - Tiu Sekeper Waterfall.

-Tiu Sekeper is the tallest of all waterfalls in Lombok according to Top Lombok.
+Tiu Sekeper is the tallest of all Lombok waterfalls according to Top Lombok.
 Therefore, I really wanted to try and find it.
 However, after a lot of research, I found that not even most locals know about this waterfall.

-After an eventful mission overheating and bashing the motorbikes through dense mountain roads, on the side of steep cliffs and through isolated banana plantations, we eventually found Tiu Sekeper waterfall – however only by drone.
+After an eventful mission of overheating and bashing the motorbikes through dense mountain roads, on the side of steep cliffs, and through isolated banana plantations, we eventually found Tiu Sekeper waterfall - however only by drone.

 It turns out that we followed the wrong path up to Tiu Sekeper, and ended up on an adjacent ridge with no plausible way down.
 Nevertheless, we managed to snap some frustrated photos of Tiu Sekeper from the air and, to our surprise, spotted another, nearby and unnamed waterfall.

 Get Safe Drinking Water Anywhere!

 Enter the Grayl GeoPress Water Filter & Purifier Bottle!
 I take this bottle on every hike and use it as my go-to source for filtering water all over the world.
 I've even used it to drink tap water in India!

 // Compare how the GeoPress stacks up against the best water bottle filters on the market.